How to Successfully Establish Perennial Wildflower Areas

 BEESPOKE

-The BEESPOKE project aims to increase levels of pollinators and crop pollination at local and landscape scales by providing land managers and policy makers with...
+The BEESPOKE project aimed to increase levels of pollinators and crop pollination by providing land managers and policy makers with the expertise, tools and financial...

 Encouraging Habitat Management and Conservation Methods that Positively Impact Farmland Biodiversity

-Collaborative project between Agricology, GWCT and the Duke of Norfolk’s Peppering Farm in West Sussex, which aimed to demonstrate that food production and conservation can...
+Information and resources from a collaborative project between Agricology, GWCT and the Duke of Norfolk’s Peppering Farm in West Sussex, which aimed to demonstrate that...

 Rare Arable Flowers App